Notched sticks to calculators: the history of counting machines

 Both the abacus and the multiplication table remained in common use well into the 20th century — largely unchanged, but sometimes “updated” in wacky ways:

-The first commercially successful automatic counting aid was the slide rule.
-The device, developed in the early 17th century, exploited the properties of logarithms, essentially turning multiplication and division into the comparatively simpler problem of addition and subtraction.
+Such novelties notwithstanding, the first commercially successful automatic calculation aid was the slide rule.
+The device, developed in the early 17th century, exploited the properties of logarithms, essentially turning multiplication and division into the comparatively simpler problem of addition and subtraction — and then automating that last step with a simple sliding assembly.
 The basic idea is illustrated below:

 To obtain the result, we align the “1” on the bottom logarithmic scale to point to the first operand (2) on the upper scale.
 We then read the value directly above the second operand (8).